60% off our 21st Century Classroom online course for a limited time only! 🎉

 Screenflow is a dynamic, intuitive video editing software that I use to create all of my YouTube videos.
 They’re currently offering a free trial!
 Get more details here.

-I use Adobe Express to design all of my YouTube thumbnails, as well as for my social media graphics.
+I use Adobe Spark Post to design all of my YouTube thumbnails, as well as for my social media graphics.
 More information here.

 Elementor is a powerful tool that helps with clean visual design for your website as well as marketing to further your website’s influence.
 More details here.